ManeeshChiba/repository-list/README.md

 ## Break
-Taking a break fro dinner 20h00
+Taking a break for dinner 20h00
+Returned from break 21h00

 # Getting Started with Create React App